 Yes.
 Many of the Veterans we assist are dealing with Veteran Administration-related matters in which input from an attorney could be very beneficial.

 Perhaps.
 In some areas of Texas, we have agreements with private attorneys to handle cases referred by Texas Legal Services Center at a reduced fee.

 No. VLAP’s funding sources specifically prohibit us from handling criminal cases.

-No. You must first go through an interview process with an intake specialist to determine if you are eligible to receive legal assistance.
+After you call or contact VLAP, you will go through an interview process with an intake specialist to determine if you are eligible to receive legal assistance.